- Presentations of the July CENDI Meeting are now available

-- Presentations of the November CENDI Meeting are now available
+- Presentations and minutes of the May CENDI Meeting are now available

 - The CENDI Grand Challenge concept